Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-get-started.md

 ## Create a Linux virtual machine

-Create a new file named AzureApp.java in the project's `src/main/java` directory.
-Paste in the following code, then set real values for `userName` and `password`.
+Create a new file named `AzureApp.java` in the project's `src/main/java` directory.
+Paste in the following code to set up the imports used in the example code:

-This code performs the following steps:

-1. Authenticates with Azure using the service principal information in `AZURE_AUTH_LOCATION`
-2. Creates a new Ubuntu Linux VM in Azure with name `testLinuxVM` in a new Azure resource group `sampleResourceGroup` running in the US East region.

 ```java
 package com.fabrikam.testAzureApp;